filbabic/NewGamesPlus/README.md

-# CoroutinesExpo
+# NewGames+
-Sample project depicting the use of Coroutines in Android networking.
-The base usage of coroutines is shown, for creating an async scope, pushing the request into a suspension function and returning it back to UI scope.
-Additionally a way to test the request/method is also shown, by using a CoroutineContext provider, allowing us to force the test into threads we want.
+My pet project depicting the use of Coroutines in Clean Architecture, using multi-module projects, Koin as a DI solution and much more.

 # Result<T>
 Result is a monad which allows for two cases to happen, never simultaneously.
 It's kinda like Either<T>, allowing us to either